canonical/netplan/doc/netplan-yaml.md

 **Status**: Optional.

-**Purpose**: Use the `tunnels` key to create different virtual tunnel interfaces.
+**Purpose**: Use the `tunnels` key to create virtual tunnel interfaces.

-**Structure**: The key consists of a mapping of tunnel names.
+**Structure**: The key consists of a mapping of tunnel interface names.
 Each `tunnel` requires the identification of the tunnel mode (see the section `mode` below for the list of supported modes).
-The general configuration structure for bridges is shown below.
+The general configuration structure for Tunnels is shown below.

 ```yaml
 network: